arsweari/HDAC3/README.md

-HDAC3 is a transcription factor
+HDAC3 is a deacetylase transcription factor